jokla/jokla.github.io/_posts/software/2014-03-25-vrep_ros_bridge.md

 license: BSD
 videos:
 - SZxp6BJgBUg
-categories:
-- software
+categories: software
-tags:
+tags: [VRep, ROS]
-- VRep
-- ROS
-img: portfolio_10.jpg
-thumb: thumb02.jpg
-carousel:
-- single01.jpg
-- single02.jpg
-- single03.jpg
 ---

 V-Rep ROS Bridge is a plugin for V-Rep developed by the Inria Lagadic team located at Inria Rennes.